markbucklin/thesis/content/front-matter/01_cover-page.md

-# Cover Page
+# Cover Page {.unnumbered}

 <!--
-Development and Application

-of a Closed-Loop Continuous Optical Neural Interface
+Development and Application of a Closed-Loop Continuous Optical Neural Interface

-*Procedures for real-time image processing, neural signal extraction,*
+Procedures for real-time image processing, neural signal extraction,

 *and application to closed-loop control using wide-field Ca2+ fluorescence*